martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### Menus

 Avoid talking about menus.
-Instead, describe what the customer needs to do.
+Instead, describe what the reader needs to do.

 When you must refer to a menu by name, use bold formatting for the name of the menu.